 The most significant sustainability impacts of Alma Media’s business are related to the media content published by the company (responsible journalism) and digital services (responsible marketing as well as responsibility for data and data protection).

 For several decades now, Alma Media has surveyed the best-operating models from the perspective of sustainability while also developing its own operating methods.
-As the most recent action, Alma Media became the third media company in the world to set long-term science-based climate targets (SBT) in 2018.
-The targets are aimed at focusing climate efforts on reducing the greenhouse gas emissions arising from properties, company cars, and the most emissions-intensive business operations.
-In 2015, Alma Media committed to the Paris Pledge for Action to reach the COP21 targets and in 2016 it became the third media company in the world to set Science Based targets.
+In 2015, the company committed to the Paris Pledge for Action to reach the COP21 targets and in 2016 it became the third media company in the world to set Science Based targets.